ericjenn/working-groups/safety-related-profile/documents/sow.md

 #### Rationale {#rationales .unnumbered}

-Clarify the expectation of end-user.
+Clarify the expectation of the end-users.

 #### Activity overview